Yoga Sequence for Strength

 This post has affiliate links.
 We may earn a commission.
 Learn more.

-Why Choose Yoga for Strength?
+Why Choose a Yoga Sequence for Strength?

 How Yoga Powers Functional Strength

-Here’s why yoga excels:
+Here’s why yoga lands:

 “Yoga isn’t about touching your toes, it’s about what you learn on the way down.” – Jigar Gor